KrzysztofGG/KrzysztofGG/README.md

  - :floppy_disk: I'm studying at AGH University of Science and Technology
  - 😎 I'm currently working on a few java projects
- - 📗 Cureently studying basics of Machine Learning
+ - 📗 Currently studying basics of Machine Learning